Mac won’t update to macOS Monterey? Try this

 Poor internet connection is one reason for this.
 Move your Mac closer to the Wi-Fi router — it needs an uninterrupted connection to download libraries of large files.

-Also, the Energy Saver could be forcing your Mac to sleep because it’s not being active.
-Go to System Preferences > Battery and temporarily switch the setting for “Turn the display off after” to Never.
+A macOS download will not continue whilst your laptop is in sleep.
+Keep your Mac from sleeping: go to System Preferences > Battery and temporarily switch the setting for “Turn the display off after” to Never.

 macOS Monterey download fails

 If you’re reading this after macOS has been officially released, you can find the update in the Mac App Store.
 Another option is to use About this Mac > Overview > Software Updates.

 Download it on the Mac App Store

 Simply type in macOS Monterey in the search bar.